IVPN Review: Quick Expert Summary

 I spent a few weeks testing and researching IVPN to see how it compares to other top VPNs on the market.
 And I can honestly say that IVPN is a very good VPN with good security and privacy features.

-Plus, IVPN comes with cool extras features like an ad blocker, double VPN connections, and obfuscation.
+Plus, IVPN comes with cool extra features like an ad blocker, double VPN connections, and obfuscation.
 And IVPN protects your privacy with a strict no-logs policy, it issues an annual transparency report that proves it didn’t hand over user data to the government, it’s based in a privacy-friendly country, it doesn’t even require an email to create an account, and it accepts crypto payments.

 IVPN has the following essential security features: